Ryo98-SL/react-awesome-api-bridge/README.md

 4. **Use meaningful names** - API names should describe their purpose
 5. **Keep APIs focused** - Don't create overly complex API objects
 6. **Use onInit wisely** - Perfect for setting up event listeners or initial calls
+7. **Pass bridge instance as first parameter** - All hooks and methods expect the bridge as the first argument

 ## Troubleshooting